Page 1 of 5

 The object that raises the event simply calls the delegate and all of the methods in the evocation list are called in no particular order.

-The basic event is simple and efficient but it has now been augmented by a new type of event – the routed event.
+The basic event is simple and efficient but it has now been augmented by another type of event in WPF – the routed event.

 The routed event was introduced along with WPF and it’s distinctly different.
 It borrows quite a lot from the way events are handled in a browser environment.